-- 1. The Anti-bullying plan and the Student Wellbeing & Discipline policy are discussed at least annually in each class by students and teachers. - 2.
-School assemblies are used to discuss the school's policies and to reenforce good and acceptable behaviours. - 3.
-Resources and programs relevant to happy and safe schools are integrated into teaching and wellbeing programs in the school. - 4.
-Data is collected to inform the school on the success of the policy. - 5.
+- 1. The Anti-bullying plan and the School Behaviour Support and Management Plan are discussed at least annually in each class by students and teachers. - 2.
+School assemblies are used to discuss the school's policies and to reinforce good and acceptable behaviours. - 3.
+Resources and programs relevant to happy and safe schools are integrated into teaching and wellbeing programs in the school.

+- 4. Data is collected to inform the school on the success of the policy. - 5.
 Time and resources are allocated to strategies that assist the identification, the remediation and elimination of issues of bullying.